-If You Smudged a Fresh Coat
+Tip #1: Apply a Fresh Coat

-Gently push the polish back into place with the pad of your finger.
+If you’ve smudged the a fresh coat, gently push the polish back into place with the pad of your finger.
 Next, brush over the problem spot with a fresh coat of the nail color.
 If you nick a still-sticky nail after leaving the salon and don't have the same color at home, do the same thing as above, but use a generous swipe of clear polish, like Essie Gloss Fit to blend it in.